natalieagus/50002/docs/Software/m_cacheissues.md

 {: .new-title}
 > Think!
 >
 > The diagram above illustrates a 3-Way SA cache with 3 distinct **sets**.
 How many LRU bits are needed per cache line?
-How many LRU bits are needed in the **entire** cache hardware?
+How many SRAM cells are needed to hold ALL LRU bits in the **entire** cache hardware?